Predaj hosťovacích povolení

 h) fishing with treble hooks, except fishing for catfish under point (g);

-j) fishing from the islands and in the Žabáreň area (part of fishing ground No. 1 at Komjatice Gravel Pit);
+j) fishing from the islands and in the Žabáreň area (part of fishing ground No. 1 at Komjatice Gravel Pit) and fishing in whole ground No. 2 at Old Komjatice Gravel Pit.

 l) fishing at night with the use of light (illuminating fish underwater with artificial light, using chemical light as bait, etc.).
 Illuminating the fishing spot is not considered fishing with light;